lingpy/evaluation-paper/README.md

 | head     | 3.90909  |          |    頭,得腦        |
 | belly    | 3.95     | !derivation! |  肚子,肚皮,肚  |

-# Derive distance matrices from the full cognate sets
+# Deriving Distance Matrices from Cognate Sets

-The script `lexical-distances.py` reports the distance matrices which derive from the four types of full cognate sets, namely, "loose" (`looseid`), "strict" (`strictid`), "common morpheme" (`commonid`), and "salient morpheme" (`salientid`) cognate sets.
+The script `lexical-distances.py` reports the distance matrices which derive from the four types of full cognate sets, namely, "loose", "strict", "greedy", and "salient" cognate sets.
 Please note that this script only takes into account concepts with F-scores lower than 0.8.

 ```python
 python lexical-distances.py